splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 * Single log event maximum size: 5 MiB
 * Log event batch maximum size (compressed): 2 MiB

+.. note:: Check the default values, recommendations and limitations for each of the individual components in your configuration.
+For standard configurations, using default values is the best practice.

 Agent mode
 ------------------------------------------------------------